taoluwork/BCAI/README.md

 It will download this repo, the onionshare repo, and install all required software/pip3 packages/npm packages needed to run the project.

 ## How to run user
+Users upload ML tasks to be performed by providers and pay them in ether cryptocurrency.

 In ML/localUser place your docker task file named image.zip

 In the main directory run 'bash startUser.bash' this will open two terminal tabs: